REstoration

 • Offside rear suspension spring was repaired (new main leaf fitted, after failure);

-• The exhaust and silencer have been replaced, including fitting the correct shape and size of stainless steel fish-tail exhaust end;
+• The exhaust & silencer has been replaced, including fitting the correct shape of stainless steel fish-tail end;

-• The front leaf springs have been removed, re-tempered and re-fitted;
+• The front leaf springs have been removed, re-tempered & re-fitted;

 • New shock absorbers have been fitted to the front axle;